 The brine I use is a variation of one I found on an excellent web site that has vanished.
 I make a few changes, the most important being that he uses Prague #1 Cure in his brine and I skip that.
 It contains Sodium Nitrate and Red Dye #3 which I would rather not have in my family’s food and can skip for home cooking since we’re not doing long term storage.
 The purpose of the nitrate is the long term storage.
 The purpose of the red dye is simply to make it look different from regular table salt which it could otherwise be easily confused with.

 Let me be more specific: Sodium Nitrate is a poison.
-It is supposed to poison things.
+It is found in much higher concentrations in many common vegetables like spinach, celery and even your own saliva.
+It is supposed to poison things to preserve them.
 This is not a judgement – it is just what it does.
 That is how it cures the meat and kills bacteria to prevent botulism.
 The amount used in curing hams and other things is very, very tiny – way below the lab rat threshold that causes cancer.
 Some studies link some nitrate/nitrite to preventing stomach cancer.

 I would rather not use either in our meats more than necessary.
 I grew up in the era when nitrates and nitrites were labeled as cancer causing.
 Research shows that many vegetables like spinach, celery and such have far higher levels of nitrates than were ever used in meats.[2, 3] Recent studies show that some levels are actually good for us and prevent stomach cancer and possibly other cancers.
 I expect that we’ll learn more in the coming years about the relationships between these things. for thousands of years we have used nitrates/nitrites to prevent botulism and other food poisoning.
 The jury in my mind is still out.
 I prefer not having them in my food or to at least minimize them.
 See this article about How to Brine a Ham for how we brine at home without nitrates or nitrites.
 See this page for more interesting discussion on this topic.
 With our hot dogs, kielbasa and other sausages we have no nitrates or nitrites.
 The smokehouse who does our bacon and hams does use a minimal amount of sodium nitrate in them.
 There is also a ‘natural’ celery juice cure that some smokehouses use which I may look into but that is in truth nitrates so don’t be fooled by labels that claim no nitrates but then list celery powder or celery juice.
 Truth is, celery, spinach and other vegetables have far, far higher levels of nitrites/nitrates than hot dogs, ham or bacon.